alphons/bootsector-linux-loader/README.md

 Building the disk by:
 ```
 $ ./build.sh
-bootsector, kernel and initrd catenated in linux-6.1.2 and created linux-6.1.2.vmdk
+bootsector, kernel and initrd catenated in linux and created linux.vmdk
 ```

 This will produce two files:

-- linux-6.1.2
+- linux
-- linux-6.1.2.vmdk
+- linux.vmdk

 When running vmware or esxi platform, the vmdk disk can ben used as a bootable device.